NickNguyeniOS14/ValidicCodingChallenge/README.md

 # ValidicCodingChallenge
-THis is an iOS take home test for an iOS position at Validic.
+This is an iOS take home test for an iOS position at Validic.

 # Challenges I ran into:
   - Calcuate percentage of each programming jobs (Not finish).